Dimes (restaurant)

-Dimes is a restaurant in the Lower East Side neighborhood of New York City.
+Dimes is a restaurant on the Lower East Side of Manhattan in New York City.
 Alissa Wagner and Sabrina DeSousa founded it in 2013.
 There are also an associated deli, Dimes Deli, and a store, Dimes Market, in the same neighborhood.

 History

 The restaurant's founders, Alissa Wagner and Sabrina DeSousa, met while both employed at the restaurant Lovely Day, in the Nolita neighborhood.
 Both lived near Dimes's original location, and sensed "a hole" in the neighborhood that they sought to fill with their restaurant.
 DeSousa has also said that their original ambition was to "have a place where we could hang out with our friends."
 The pair was also inspired by frequent trips to Whole Foods, the only place near their apartments "for us to get a healthy and delicious meal."

 The restaurant first opened a 20-seat location on Division Street, but moved and reopened in 2015 to a larger location 299 feet away on Canal Street.
 Upon reopening, the restaurant began serving alcohol and an expanded dinner menu.
 The original location is now Dimes Deli, which opened in September 2015.
 Dimes Deli serves takeout and a limited menu including salads, sandwiches, and bowls.
 Dimes Deli is next to Dimes Market.
 Although ostensibly a grocery store, Dimes Market also sells ceramics, books, and other household items.

 The restaurant published its first cookbook in 2020.